 - The trip takes all day (8am-5pm).
 Lunch, snacks and drinks are included.
 You may want to bring an extra bottle of water.
 The maximum size of groups is ten people.

-- Don’t forget hat, sun lotion, camera and, if you have, binoculars (can be rented in Thekkady).
+- Don’t forget a hat, sun lotion, camera and, if you have, binoculars (can be rented in Thekkady).
 The Periyar Sanctuary advises wearing camouflage colored clothes in green, brown or khaki.

 - Best time to visit: September – May because of temperatures.
 In March/April you have the best chance to see animals because of the low water level.
 June-August are monsoon months.